PAVE Dividend: Yield, Schedule, and What to Expect

 Short answer

-PAVE's approximate ~0.5% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks Indxx U.S. Infrastructure Development Index and passes through the dividends of its holdings, typically quarterly, minus a 0.47% expense ratio.
+PAVE's approximate ~0.5% yield (as of mid-2026) makes it a growth-first, low-yield fund, about $50 a year on a $10,000 position before tax.
+It tracks Indxx U.S. Infrastructure Development Index and passes through the income its holdings generate, usually quarterly, net of the 0.47% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; PAVE is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Global X.

 How does the PAVE dividend work?

-PAVE holds the companies in Indxx U.S. Infrastructure Development Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.47% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+PAVE holds what is in Indxx U.S. Infrastructure Development Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.47% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 PAVE tracks the Indxx U.S. Infrastructure Development Index, holding around 100 US companies tied to raw materials, heavy equipment, engineering, and construction for domestic infrastructure.
 The expense ratio is 0.47%.
 The key nuance versus a global infrastructure fund is its makeup: PAVE is industrials-led and US-focused, emphasizing the firms that build projects rather than the utilities and pipelines that operate finished assets.

 If income is your goal, compare PAVE against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how PAVE's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how PAVE's income fits your real portfolio in Walnut.

 The bottom line on the PAVE dividend